siliconvalleyanimeclub/t-writer.js/README.md

 Clears the writer's queue, as well as all text in the writer.
 This is not a queued action, therefore, it will never run if the [loop](#loop) option is set to `true`.

+### destroy

+Stops the writer effect, removes the cursor, and removes all DOM elements created by the writer.
+This method should be called when you're done with the writer instance to clean up resources.

 ## Options

 It is not required to pass in options, as each option comes with a default: